PGC Logo Learning from Rocks & Mines

 A full day workshop was run in Tashkent at the beginning of the tour to provide a context to the tectonic, geological and metallogenic setting of the Tien Shan Belt and the deposits within it.

-Photo Album - who went & what they saw.
+PHOTO ALBUM - See who went and what they saw

 The tour program was as follows: